 Product damage in warehouse manufacturing operations is inevitable.
 Some products will get broken.
 Broken products can cost a company thousands of pounds.
 But there are things you can do to reduce product damage in warehouse operations.
+To minimize the cost of inventory damage you know to learn how to reduce product damage in the warehouse.

 Regularly Check Your Pallets